Investor Educations: REITs

 - And don’t forget to look at the chart!

 As always, look for future growth in earnings per share (EPS) estimate and current dividend yield.
 Many experienced investors prefer to judge the company in this field not by EPS primarily but by the REIT’s funds from operations (FFO) that define the cash flow generated by the REIT's assets.

-To calculate FFO, look at the income statement (can be found on the company’s web site or SEC site) and add depreciation and amortization to earnings and then subtract any gains on sales.
+To calculate FFO, look at the income statement (can be found on the company’s website or SEC site) and add depreciation and amortization to earnings and then subtract any gains on sales.
 All REITs must disclose those numbers by law.

 You can also use FFO-per-share (FFOPS) ratio when evaluating REITs and other similar investment trusts.
-Just take the result from the formula above and divide by the number of outstanding shares (total amount of shares in the open market).
+Just take the result from the formula above and divide it by the number of outstanding shares (total amount of shares in the open market).

 Please don’t confuse FFO with a REIT's cash flow from operations (CFO), which is reported on the firm's statement of cash flows, and instead reports the amount of money a company brings in from its ongoing business activities.
 FFO should not be considered as an alternative to cash flow as a measure of liquidity.

-While FFO is a good measure of cash flow, some investors prefer more precise estimate of REIT’s earning potential through adjusted funds from operations (AFFO).
+While FFO is a good measure of cash flow, some investors prefer a more precise estimate of REIT’s earning potential through adjusted funds from operations (AFFO).